Traditional Chinese Medicine for Excessive Sweating

 Chinese Herbs for Excessive Sweating

-TCM practitioners often offer acupuncture treatment combined with herbal formula to treat excessive sweating.
-For excess heat due to yin deficiency and heat stagnation, Yu Ping Feng Wan, an herbal formula is often prescribed to clear heat and stop sweating.
+TCM practitioners often offer acupuncture combined with herbal formula for excessive sweating.
+For excess heat due to yin deficiency and heat stagnation, Yu Ping Feng Wan, an herbal formula is often used to clear heat and stop sweating.
 It contains herbs include Huang Qi, Fang Feng and Bai Zhu.

-Si Ni San can also be used to treat excessive sweating caused by internal heat.
+Si Ni San can also be used for excessive sweating caused by internal heat.
 It contains herbs include Chai Hu, Bai Shao, Zhi Shi and Gan Cao.
-For herbal formulas to treat excessive sweating, many of them contain Huang Qi (Astragalus Root), which is traditionally used to stop sweating.
+Among herbal formulas for excessive sweating, many of them contain Huang Qi, which is traditionally used to stop sweating.

-Acupuncture is helpful in the treatment of excessive sweating.
+Acupuncture is helpful for excessive sweating.
 It can be beneficial by helping to balance overstimulated nerves which trigger the sweat glands, and prevent them from being overactive.
-Treating hyperhidrosis with Chinese medicine is a long-term process.
-You should not expect a quick result.
-TCM treatment aims to treat not only the hyperhidrosis symptoms, but the root cause of the illness.
+This is a long-term process, you should not expect a quick result.